 Google Slides is free, as the other Google services are, and is available on the web, Android and iOS.

 Canva is new, but I’m sure you have already worked with it or heard about it.
 Its interface is different and it’s possible you will spend some time investigating all of Canva’s possibilities.
 However, it’s useful for the templates that are available in its library.
 You can change them on your own as long as you comply with the layout.

-You can download presentations from Canva in different formats, including PDF and pptx to edit content in PowerPoint if you wish.
+You can download presentations from Canva in different formats, including PDF and PPTX to edit content in PowerPoint if you wish.

 Powerpoint is probably the most comfortable way to work with presentations for those who work with the Microsoft pack on a regular basis.
 Working remotely with the online version, you will not be able to use everything you’ve gotten used to on the desktop version.
-Don’t be sad.
+Don’t be upset.
 Microsoft did a great job preserving the most necessary and used features.

 To use these features, you should have a Microsoft account.

 Memory can’t be free, especially memory for business goals, as you will need much more of it.

 There are well-known cloud-based data warehouses: Google Drive, OneDrive, DropBox.
 These are low-priced.

 A team leader will be able to create corporate drives and add anybody to a team concerning specific projects.
 Team members can work with this or just learn how to store documents there.
 Team Drive differs from My Drive in terms of access limits, cloud storage capacity and rules for keeping files.
 Even if an employee quits the company and takes their laptop, the files will be saved.

 With Dropbox for Teams you will be able to share content with your team, invite new members to work with files that are kept within specific folders and limit their access and the ability to change anything.